 This classic French style is all opulence and glamour.
 Strings of crystals are draped around the light for a glittery, glitzy look perfect for elegant rooms.

 The base of a flush mount chandelier sits directly against the ceiling.
 The fixtures themselves take up some vertical space, but they don’t dangle in the same way as other chandeliers.
 They’re perfect for shorter ceilings or areas where you’re worried about bumped heads, such as a hallway or closet.

 Does your décor lean toward farmhouse fresh?
 A hanging lantern fixture will fit right in.
 Some lantern shapes have glass panes while others are open.
 Either way, these lights are usually on the simpler side and will make a statement without overpowering other décor.

-Teardrop chandeliers are wider at the top and narrow at the bottom.
+Teardrop chandeliers, or sometimes called raindrop, are wider at the top and narrow at the bottom.
 The look is often achieved via multiple tiers of crystals.
 This luxe design has a formal feel.

 Popularized in the Art Nouveau movement, Tiffany is a style of glass created by a designer named Louis Comfort Tiffany.
 Tiffany glass was originally produced by Tiffany Studios in New York in the early 1900s, and you can still find the stained-glass style reproduced in a variety of décor today.
 Often used in traditional homes, this look has staying power.